brunoczim/circadianlight/README.md

 ## What It Is

-Circadian Light is a program, currently only working on Linux with X, that controls the color spectrum of your screen according to the current day hour in order to improve the quality of your sleep.
+Circadian Light is a program, currently only working on Linux with X, that controls the color spectrum of your screen according to the current day time in order to improve the quality of your sleep.
-How does it work?
 The more night it becomes, the more red your computer screen will emit (actually, it is more correct to say that it will emit less green and blue light).